fastly/wafefficacy/README.md

 instead, and two that look like broken bash commands.
-Those were augmented by one from https://www.mdpi.com/2079-9292/12/14/3177 and one from https://securitylabs.datadoghq.com/articles/the-gift-that-keeps-on-giving-a-new-opportunistic-log4j-campaign/ They were then URL decoded once, since WAFefficacy url encodes what it sends.
+Those were augmented by one from https://www.mdpi.com/2079-9292/12/14/3177 and one from https://securitylabs.datadoghq.com/articles/the-gift-that-keeps-on-giving-a-new-opportunistic-log4j-campaign/

 The log4shell false positives also came from mgm-sp, augmented by a few phrases from documents about the vulnerability and a few